Introduction – What Uses The Most Electricity In A Home

 - Number 3 – The water heating is likely the third biggest energy user in your home.
 This could be tied to your heating system, or separate from it.
 It is also a fantastic area where you can save on electricity usage.
 Simply take shorter showers, or run the hot water less when you hand-wash dishes.
 Cutting down on hot water use will cut down on water heating.
 Since the Russian-Ukraine conflict in 2022, Europeans have advocated for lower energy use by reducing shower times from 10 minutes to 5minutes.

 - Number 4 – Lighting is likely the fourth biggest electricity use in your home.
 Definitely go for the high efficiency CFL/LED lights which are super low energy.
 Lighting is also something that can be controlled.
 When not in use, turn off the lights.
+Smart switches are a technical solution for making this easy – enabling control of lights from anywhere.

 - Number 5 – Finally, refrigerators are the fifth biggest electricity user at home which includes attached freezers.
 People also keep more than one fridge.
 Definitely consider investing in a high efficiency fridge.
 High efficiency doesn’t mean small.
 On the contrary, the highest efficiency fridges are the biggest.